Dental Hygiene Degree

 - Prospective students seeking admission into the Dental Hygiene Associate of Applied Science (AAS) Degree Program will enroll in the Health Care Science Certificate -Dental Hygiene (DHYG) option initially.

 - Submit a completed application & application fee;

 - Be at least 18 years of age;

 - Submit official high school/high school equivalent transcripts;

 - Submit official college transcripts and a Transfer Credit Evaluation Form, if applicable;

 - Satisfy Placement Testing requirements.

-- Attend a mandatory, scheduled dental hygiene program orientation presented by the Dental Hygiene faculty on Thursday, April 7, 2016, at 4:00 PM in Health Sciences Annex;
+- Attend a mandatory dental hygiene program informational session presented by the dental hygiene faculty on Thursday, March 16, 2017, at 2:00 PM in Health Sciences Annex - Room 906;

 Composition and Rhetoric